neilireson/europeana-usfd/collections_aliasing/README.md

 ## To Do

-The JUnit testing is currectly very basic.
+The JUnit testing is basic.
+The tests should use more realistic data and test all possible types of query.

-Currently the alias configuration is read once, when the Handler is first called.
-It might be good to include a request handler to re-read the configuration file which would enable the configuration to be updated without having to restart the core.
+Currently the alias configuration is read once for each core, the first time the Handler receives a request from that core.
+It might be good to include the possibility to request the handler to re-read the configuration file which would enable the configuration to be updated without having to restart the core.